-Each of the borrowed regiments received reinforcement in the form of battalions that, while rich in manpower, did not qualify, by the standards of the German Army of the day, as “infantry.”
+Each of the borrowed regiments received reinforcement in the form of battalions that, while rich in manpower, lacked the sort of training, leadership, and weaponry needed to qualify as “infantry.”
 One of these was a construction unit.
 The other was a security battalion.

 One possible explanation for the asymmetry in the layout of the 256th Infantry Division is the use of the two attached regiments as “small change.”
 Easily transferred from one sector to the other, the two two-battalion outfits allowed the commanding general of the division to adjust to minor changes in his situation without disrupting the defensive arrangements of the two large regiments.